ajpocus/notes/content/posts/the-forest-and-the-trees.md

 Anyway, I'll likely sketch out the big picture next, and see which sections of the app forest are unexplored, and which have detail work already.
 That'll tell me which details I need to pay attention to, and which can wait.

-Til' next time -- don't take any wooden nickels.
+Til' next time, this has been Austin, doing deep dives and rambling about it so you don't have to.